yshima42/so_long/README.md

     - EXIT

 - question
-    - when malloc failure
+    - when malloc failure, need to show some comments?
-    - when gnl be problem
+    - when gnl would be a problem?
     - valgrind error
     - map error at the same time
-    - what happen when you walk too much (size_t < )
+    - what happen when you walk too much (size_t < ) ok
     - no 0 in the map OK?